What's the difference between sell by dates, eat by dates, etc.? Is there even a difference, or is this always the expiration date?

 - No use in crying over pulled milk: "Sell-by" or "pull" is printed on packages to tell the retailer the last day to sell the product.
 This date factors in the time that the food will be stored and used at home.
-Buy things before this date, but you don't have to finish them before this date.
-This is a common case with milk, which can be used for as many as seven days after its sell-by date.
+It’s okay to buy things before this date, but don't feel like you have to finish them before this date.
+This rule applies to milk, which can be used for as many as seven days after its sell-by date.

 - Pack it up: "Packed on" or "package date" indicates when the food was processed or packaged.
 Although this isn't an indicator of the safety or quality of the food, it can tell you which foods are fresher than others.
-This is often seen on meat products.
+This can often be seen on meat products.

 - Speaking in code: In case of a recall, the producers and manufacturers use the "coded date" to trace foods across state lines.
-It's usually a series of letters and/or numbers and has no bearing on the freshness, quality, or safety of the food.
+The coded date usually consists of a series of letters or numbers and has no bearing on the freshness, quality, or safety of the food.

-Besides buying and using foods by the appropriate dates, it's also good to follow proper storage and handling guidelines to ensure that food will not spoil and make you sick.
-For instance, raw meat needs to be cooked and consumed within two days after purchase or be frozen if you're thinking about keeping it longer than that.
-Avoid freezing ground meat for longer than four months because while it will be safe to eat indefinitely, the quality of the meat degrades over time.
+Besides buying and using foods by the appropriate dates, it's also good to follow proper storage and handling guidelines to ensure that food won't spoil and cause illness.
+Even though the date printed on a given food item may not be the actual expiration date, it’s wise to avoid purchasing food after that day.
+With many unopened and properly handled food items, it’s safe to consume them after the date listed, but it’s best to freeze or toss perishable foods if not consumed before their use-by dates.
+For instance, it’s best to cook or consume raw meat within two days after purchase or be frozen if you're thinking about keeping it longer than that.
+A general recommendation is to avoid freezing ground meat for longer than four months because while it'll be safe to eat indefinitely, the quality of the meat degrades over time.
 Even foods that have been cooked can cause illness if they're kept out or stored improperly.
 To that end, all raw or partially cooked meat products have a safe food handling label for instructions on how to properly handle raw and cooked meat.